 $5,360 per person - save 20%

-6 or more people from the same company, Georgi Tech alumni, military veterans, Georgia Tech faculty and staff
+6 or more people from the same company, Georgia Tech alumni, military veterans, Georgia Tech faculty and staff

 Fee includes welcome event, continental breakfast, lunch, snacks, classroom material, wireless connectivity, class photo, Georgia Tech certificate and CEUs (excludes travel and accommodation).